 “Is that… safe?”

 At first he had no idea what she was talking about and looked around in alarm.
 Then it hit him.
 She was staring at his hands.
-With something annoyingly close to fear in her eyes.
-His mandibles tucked back in a display that would put any well-bred turian to shame for being so offensive, but of course she had no clue what the gesture meant.
+With something alarmingly close to fear in her eyes.
+His mandibles tilted back in a display that would put any well-bred turian to shame for being so offensive, but she had no clue what the gesture meant.

-“I’m sorry,” she said, and the declaration seemed sincere.
-Suddenly she looked pretty miserable indeed, and Nihlus realized there was only so much space left behind her back for further retreat.
+“I’m sorry,” she said.
+She looked miserable enough to make her words sound sincere, and Nihlus realized there was only so much space left behind her back for further retreat.
 “But… your claws look so sharp.”

 “Talons,” he corrected.
 His mandibles were working and keeping his mood up had become a struggle.
 He seriously considered just picking his shit up and leaving without further ado, but decided to give her another chance.
 “And they’re not all that sharp.
 Another common misconception.
 Look.”

 Again, he offered a hand, palm up, and again, she only took it after much hesitation.
 She examined his fingers, and tried the tips of his talons.
 Nihlus sighed.
-“Some turians keep them sharp.
+“Some people sharpen them.
 But even so, you need intention to break skin.
 Even such soft skin like yours.”
 He closed in again, ran his fingers down her side until his hand was resting on her hip.
 “I won’t hurt you,” he whispered.

 It was too much.